nknabin/nknabin.github.io/docs/_posts/2022-06-21-use-static-ip-address-in-linux.md

 ---
 layout: post
-title: "How to Set up Linux (Ubuntu) to Use Static IP Address"
+title: "How to set up Linux (Ubuntu) to use static IP address"
 date: 2022-06-21 10:40:09 +0545
 categories: linux
 ---